-If you’re interested in optimizing your website for search, there are a lot of tools out there to help you improve your online visibility.
+If you want to optimize your website for search, there are a lot of resources out there to help you improve your online visibility.
 That being said, Google Search Console (GSC) is one of the most powerful SEO tools you can use to improve your organic reach.
-Not to be confused with Google Analytics, which tracks how visitors behave on your website, GSC monitors how your site communicates with search engines and provides valuable insights to measure and inform changes in your SEO strategy.
+Not to be confused with Google Analytics (GA), which tracks how visitors behave on your website, GSC monitors how your site communicates with search engines.
+Whether you’re just launching a new site or have had one up and running for years, Google Search Console is a critical tool that provides valuable insights to measure and inform changes to your SEO strategy.

 Why Do You Need Google Search Console?